-We have audited the financial statements of Cheltenham Borough Council (the 'Authority') and its subsidiaries (the 'group') for the year ended 31 March 2022 which comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Movement in Reserves Statement, the Cash Flow Statement, the Collection Fund - Income and Expenditure Statement, the Group Comprehensive Income and Expenditure Statement, the Group Balance Sheet, the Group Statement of Movement in Reserves and the Group Cash Flow Statement, the Housing Revenue Account Income and Expenditure Statement, the Movement on the HRA Statement and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22.
+We were engaged to audit the financial statements of Cheltenham Borough Council (the 'Authority'), its subsidiary and joint venture (the 'group') for the year ended 31 March 2023, which comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Movement in Reserves Statement, the Cash Flow Statement, the notes to the accounts, including a summary of significant accounting policies, the Collection Fund Income and Expenditure Account, the Group accounts and notes, the Housing Revenue Account Income and Expenditure Statement and notes.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.